AML risk and the risk-based approach

 Services that are identified as higher risk in the AASG risk outlook are:

-- Trust and company formation services: can be used to enable the laundering of millions of pounds, conceal the ownership of criminal assets and facilitate the movement of money to secrecy jurisdictions.
+- Trust and company formation services (TCSP): can be used to enable the laundering of millions of pounds, conceal the ownership of criminal assets and facilitate the movement of money to secrecy jurisdictions.
 The risk is highest when coupled with other high-risk services or high-risk factors, such as a client in a high-risk country.
+Further guidance on understanding TCSP risks is available.

 - Accountancy and bookkeeping services: Criminals will falsify underlying books and records to hide criminal activity and engage a professional accountant to prepare the financial statements to legitimise them and benefit from the veneer of respectability provided by the professional adviser.
 There is also a risk associated with ‘incomplete records’ engagements where the accountancy firm, or bookkeeper, is asked to use bank statements to prepare the accounts and not the underlying books and records.
 This is another way in which the criminal can mask the true nature of the transactions.